nar2163/theo-captcha/README.md

 ## What are CAPTCHAs and why are they important?

 CAPTCHAs _(or Completely Automated Public Turing tests to tell Computers and Humans Apart)_ are automated tests used to verify the identity of a user during online communications.
-They provide a layer of security to protect from bots or other malicious actors trying to gain unwanted access to a website or online service.
+They provide a layer of security to protect from bots or other malicious actors trying to gain access to a website or online service.
 CAPTCHAs also help to reduce spam and automated access to websites, making them an essential part of any secure web development environment.

 Google CAPTCHAs are made secure by using advanced algorithms that make it difficult for automated bots to interpret and complete them.
 Some good examples of CAPTCHA tests include using distorted images, matching a set of words or phrases, using interactive games, a simple math problem, tracking mouse movement, audio CAPTCHAs and even 3D images.